 ACAs usually aren’t diagnosed until a person is a teen or adult.
 This is because the condition doesn’t cause many symptoms.
 It may also be hard to tell that an ACA is causing the symptoms.

-Most heart problems people are born with have no known cause.
+Most congenital heart problems have no known cause.
 An ACA may happen with other congenital heart problems.
 For instance, it may occur with transposition of the great arteries and tetralogy of Fallot.

 The symptoms of an ACA vary depending on the defect.
 Your child may not have any symptoms.
 In fact, people often don’t know they have this issue until they have a heart test done later in life for other reasons.
 Other people may have chest pain when exercising or resting.